surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ## Day 41 (2023-04-01)

 Welcome to April!
 Anyway start by fixing stereo SF2 (#492).
-Make extension checks on files case insnsitive.
+Make extension checks on files case insensitive.

 I think my next big swaths of work are: port more of the zone processors, make the ui match the wireframe for a zone pixel perfectly, and